vuejs/vitepress/docs/reference/site-config.md

 - Type: `MarkdownOption`

 Configure Markdown parser options.
-VitePress uses [Markdown-it](https://github.com/markdown-it/markdown-it) as the parser, and [Shiki](https://shiki.matsu.io/) to highlight language syntax.
+VitePress uses [Markdown-it](https://github.com/markdown-it/markdown-it) as the parser, and [Shikiji](https://github.com/antfu/shikiji) (an improved version of [Shiki](https://shiki.matsu.io/)) to highlight language syntax.
 Inside this option, you may pass various Markdown related options to fit your needs.

 ```js
 export default {